 Designed in the Classical Revival style, the Main Lounge serves as the “living room” of I-House.
-This highly symmetrical space a working fireplace with a hand-carved mantle in the center of the north wall, grand piano and breathtaking views of Sakura Park.
+This highly symmetrical space features a working fireplace with a hand-carved mantle in the center of the north wall, a grand piano and breathtaking views of Sakura Park.
 With a capacity of about 200, it is an ideal space for receptions and recitals.

 The Cleveland E. Dodge Room

-This handsomely paneled space, intimate space is located just off the Main Lounge.
+This handsomely paneled intimate space is located just off the Main Lounge.
 With a capacity of 60, it provides a distinguished setting for meetings and presentations.